AliQAStudent/MyQAProject/README.md

     "amount":5
 }
 ```
+The response includes a list with all the current updated stock.

 ## Supplier API: Update Prices (POST)

 This API allows suppliers to update the shop's selling prices for a given type of ice cream.
-The response includes a list with all the current ice creams and their corresponding price

 `localhost:8080/updatePrices`